 There are so many reasons why France continues to top the bill.
 It remains one of the most desirable countries in which to live, to bring up your children, or just to visit for long holidays.
 We look at just a few of those reasons here.

 1. Laid back lifestyle

-Much of the country has warm summers, mild springs, beautiful autumns and bearable winters!
-Naturally, the further south you go, the warmer the weather but on the whole the country enjoys wonderful sunshine for the greater part of the year.
+Much of France enjoys warm summers, mild springs, beautiful autumns and bearable winters!
+Naturally, the further south you go, the warmer the weather, but even in the far north you’re enjoying a couple of degrees more warmth than the UK on average.

 3. Food and Wine